 November 8nd at Czech Technical University in Prague

-Modelling, Optimization and Detection
+Modelling, Optimization and Detection, Round table discussion

 The workshop and round table are supported by the Czech Academy of Sciences within the framework of the research program Strategie AV21, Czech Technical University in Prague, Charles University in Prague, Czech Statistical Office, Czech Statistical Society, and Slovak Statistical and Demographic Society.